Path Integral Sampler: a stochastic control approach for sampling: Experiments

 We also investigate the effects of two different network architectures for Path Integral Sampler.
-The first one is a time-conditioned neural network without any prior information, which we denote as \textit{PIS-NN}, while the second one incorporates the gradient information of the given energy function, denoted as \textit{PIS-Grad}.
+The first one is a time-conditioned neural network without any prior information, which we denote as \textit{PIS-NN}, while the second one incorporates the gradient information of the given energy function as in \cref{eq:pis-grad}, denoted as \textit{PIS-Grad}.
 When we have an analytical form for the ground truth optimal policy, the policy is denoted as \textit{PIS-GT}.
-We remark that \textit{PIS-GT} serves the purpose of validating the connections between the optimality of the policy and the effectiveness of Path Integral Sampler.
-The subscript \textit{RW} is to distinguish PIS with path integral importance weights \cref{eq:weights} that uses \cref{eq:logz-unbiased} to estimate normalization constants from the ones without importance weights that use the bound in \cref{eq:logz-estimation} to estimate $Z$.
+The subscript \textit{RW} is to distinguish PIS with path integral importance weights \cref{eq:weights} that use \cref{eq:logz-unbiased} to estimate normalization constants from the ones without importance weights that use the bound in \cref{eq:logz-estimation} to estimate $Z$.
 For approaches without the annealing trick, we take default $N=100$ unless otherwise stated.
-With annealing, $N$ steps are the default for each temperature level, thus AFT and SMC use 10 times more steps compared with HMC and PIS.
-We include more details about hyperparameters, training, discussions of NUTS, and experiments with large $N$ in \cref{app:exp-details,app:tech_tips}.
+With annealing, $N$ steps are the default for each temperature level, thus AFT and SMC rougly use 10 times more steps compared with HMC and PIS.
+We include more details about hyperparameters, training time, sampling efficiency, and more experiments with large $N$ in \cref{app:exp-details,app:tech_tips}.